robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2013.12/README.md

 One advantage of Angstrom over Poky Altera Linux is its package manager (opkg command) that permits package installation in the system without recompilation of the OS.
 However software repositories for Cyclone V device are still limited and contain few packages.
 Software missing in repositories must be compiled from source and the added to the system with opkg command.

-To compile Angstrom we have mainly followed the  [Rocketboards Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) and the [tutorial in the official Angstrom website](http://www.angstrom-distribution.org/building-angstrom/).
+To compile Angstrom we have mainly followed the  [Rocketboards Angstrom Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) and the [tutorial in the official Angstrom website](http://www.angstrom-distribution.org/building-angstrom/).
 Both tutorials are very similar.
 We successfully compiled Angstrom for Cyclone V SoC using Debian 8.1.0-32bit, Debian 8.2.0-64bit and Ubuntu 12.04.4-32bit.
 The steps to be able to compile in these environments are exactly the same and they are explained below.

 The Angstrom buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.
 The [tutorial in the official Angstrom website](http://www.angstrom-distribution.org/building-angstrom/) recommends you to visit [OpenEmbedded website](http://www.openembedded.org/wiki/OEandYourDistro) before start compilation, in order to install all the necessary tools.
 So first step is to install the required compilation tools in Debian and Ubuntu we should do:
 ```bash